NathanNeelis/friendship/README.md

 ## Planning

 We used the GitHub projects feature for our planning.
-To see what steps we have taking in making this application please see our project page.
+To see what steps we have taken in making this application please see our project page.
 [Friendship planning board](https://github.com/BVictorB/friendship/projects/1)

 ## License